Who Is an "Adult?"

 Posted Mar 03, 2010

 Welcome to the first installment of Becoming Adult.
-This blog is about 18 to 29 year-olds and the paths they take from adolescence into adulthood.
+This series is about 18- to 29-year-olds and the paths they take from adolescence into adulthood.
 This is the theme of my work as an applied developmental psychologist.
-Since my years as an undergrad working with Dr. Susan Whitbourne on studies of college students growing up, I have been intrigued by the lack of understanding that we have about the critical years when we lay the foundation of our adult lives.
+Since my years as an undergrad working with Susan Whitbourne on studies of college students growing up, I have been intrigued by the lack of understanding that we have about the critical years when we lay the foundation of our adult lives.
 So much happens during these years.
 This is when the roads taken and the roads not taken diverge and begin to have an impact on the way we live until we die.

 My goal with this first blog is to introduce you to the academic debate that is currently before us.
-Attention has converged on the need to define adulthood before we learn how to help adolescents and twentysomethings establish a solid base from which they can take-off on successful pathways.
+Attention has converged on the need to define adulthood before we learn how to help adolescents and 20-somethings establish a solid base from which they can take off on successful pathways.
 Subsequent posts will discuss specific and personal issues experienced during the transition to adulthood.
 I look forward to your comments.

 Who is an "adult"?

 Inside the walls of academia, we have been privy to a resurrected controversy-what does it mean to be an adult?
-The most recent incantation of this debate appeared in the mid 1990s when Dr. Jeffrey Arnett took interest in this question and started talking to twentysomethings about their experiences.
+The most recent incantation of this debate appeared in the mid-1990s when Jeffrey Arnett took interest in this question and started talking to 20-somethings about their experiences.

 A sweet ‘ole ivory tower controversy is "on."

 In one corner, we have Arnett.
-He interviewed 300 18 to 29 year-olds to ask them about their lives and whether or not they feel like adolescents or adults.
+He interviewed 300 18- to 29-year-olds to ask them about their lives and whether or not they feel like adolescents or adults.
 The most common response was-neither adolescent nor adult, I feel "in-between."
-Turns out, the majority of 18-29 year-olds feel this way.
-Based on this, he concluded that there is a new stage of life between adolescence and adulthood and he named that-emerging adulthood.
-This previously unrecognized stage gained popularity in some circles, and laid the foundation for the Society for the Study of Emerging Adulthood, a book characterizing the age period, and an edited volume which distinguishes this stage from adolescence and adulthood.
+Turns out, the majority of 18- to 29-year-olds feel this way.
+Based on this, he concluded that there is a new stage of life between adolescence and adulthood and he named that emerging adulthood.
+This previously unrecognized stage gained popularity in some circles, and laid the foundation for the Society for the Study of Emerging Adulthood, a book characterizing the age period, and an edited volume that distinguishes this stage from adolescence and adulthood.